This information applies to England and Wales.

 Signs that your manager wants you to leave could include:

 Talk with someone independent.
 This should be someone who will not always take your side.
-If other people are also affected, then it’s less likely that your employer is targeting you.
+If other people are also affected, it is less likely that your employer is targeting you.
 Though less likely to be discrimination, it could still be bad employment practice.

 If you feel you have experienced bullying, harassment, discrimination or constructive dismissal, get legal advice.

-Having your probation period extended or renewed does not always mean you’re being managed out.
+Having your probation period extended or renewed does not always mean you are being managed out.
 Your employer could believe that you can do your job, but that you need extra time to prove yourself.

 You may have a formal meeting with your manager, or they might try to talk with you in a more informal way.